Skip to main content

 Cost

-Includes Latter-day Saint undergraduate full tuition (increased cost for graduates and non–Latter-day Saint students), housing, travel within Europe, group tours, approximately one-third of meals, and required international health insurance.
+Includes Latter-day Saint undergraduate full tuition (increased cost for graduates and non–Latter-day Saint students), airfare to and from Europe, all housing, travel within Europe, group tours, approximately one-third of meals, and required international health insurance.

-Does not include airfare to/from Europe, remaining meals, and any personal expenses such as public transportation, extra museums, theatres, attractions, and souvenirs.
+Does not include most lunches and dinners or personal expenses such as optional transportation, attractions, and souvenirs.

 Scroll NAVY BIG-01.svg